 Hampton's first studio recording was Bootsy's Rubber Band's album "Stretchin' Out In" (1976).
 As he built his unique solo style with precision and groove, George Clinton describes him "Perfected the concept to play solo with melody of the song."
 He has recorded leads on Parliament Funkadelic's hits and well known numbers on their live performances, such as "Maggot Brain" "Red Hot Momma" "Cosmic Slop" "Knee Deep" "One Nation Under A Groove", co-written "Mr. Wiggles" "Who Says A Funk Band Can't Play Rock?"
 "Adolescent Funk" " Funk Gets Stronger", as well as Clinton's side project Brides of Funkenstein "Never Buy a Texas From A Cowboy" Clinton's Solo "Stingy" as notable credits.
 He is also a multi instrumentalist including drums, keyboards, synth programming as credited on Funkadelic's album "The Electric Spanking of War Babies"

-Hampton recorded his 1st complete solo album, Heavy Metal Funkason (1998) which emphasis on a rocker side of him.
-He created his own world featuring heavy fuzzy guitar with psychedelic and earthy atmosphere from Funkadelic and straight rock groove.
+Hampton recorded his 1st complete solo album, Heavy Metal Funkason (1998) which emphasis on his rocker side.
+It features his heavy fuzzy guitar solo with psychedelic and earthy atmosphere from Funkadelic with straight rock groove.